med-seg/kidney-mc/README.md

 **11) detect_and_segment_gh.py**

 This file can process one or multiple 4D DCE-MRI volumes.
 Firstly, detection is performed to generate a bounding box over each kidney of interest.
 Second, segmentation is performed using the cropped region containing the kidney(s) of interest.
 Please ensure you have a trained model for each stage.

+**12) funcs_mc.py**

+This file delivers a number of functions that processes 4D image volume data; processes 3D kidney automatic segmentation masks and generates the minimal bounding box for each kidney; processes and saves 3D medulla and cortex segmentation masks.
+The file paths in these functions serve as a template based on the original implementation.

+**13) medulla_cortex_extract_gh.py**

+This file delivers a preliminary method for segmenting medulla and cortex in 4D image volume data using the automatic segmentation masks via the file, funcs_mc.py.